Adrianlkop/Adrianlkop/README.md

 ## Hello, folks!
 My name is Adrian Peña and I will graduate with a Master's degree in Cybersecurity and Artificial Intelligence from the University of Sheffield in autumn 2021.

-## A Cybersecurity passionate and a Data Scientist
+## A Cybersecurity enthusiast and a Data Scientist

 - ✨ Computer Science graduate with special mention in Artificial Intelligence from University of Hertfordshire.
 - 🌱 Currently working on my Master's degree in Cybersecurity and Artificial Intelligence from the University of Sheffield.